Currently accepting new telehealth clients in North Carolina

 Below are some questions to ask when calling your insurance provider so that you are financially prepared for your first appointment.

-I am located in North Carolina, and currently providing all clinical therapy sessions via telehealth.
+I am located in North Carolina, and currently providing all clinical therapy sessions via video telehealth.
 This option provides a convenient and effective way to have appointments.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.